bbauska/W3Cx-4of5-thru-May-2024/README.md

 }, false);
 ```

-Note that the third parameter describes whether the *callback* has to be
+Note that the third parameter describes whether the <i>callback</i> has to be
 called during the captured phase.
 This is not important for now, just
 set it to false.

 <h4>Details of the DOM event are passed to the event listener function

-When you create an *event listener* and attach it to an element, the
+When you create an <i>event listener</i> and attach it to an element, the
-listener will create an *event object* to describe what happened.
+listener will create an <i>event object</i> to describe what happened.
 This
 object is provided as a parameter of the callback function:

 ```